Importance is Important: Generalized Markov Chain Importance Sampling Methods: Simulation Studies for Variable Selection Targets

-The nine MCMC samplers are set up as follows.
-MH, IIT, RN-IIT, MTM and wTGS are the same as in Example~\ref{ex:vs1}.
-In particular, the parameter $m$ in RN-IIT and the number of tries in MTM are set to $100$, and for IIT, RN-IIT and MTM, the balancing function is $h(r) = \sqrt{r}$.
+Here we provide more details for the simulation study visualized in Fig. 2 in the main text.
+This study considers the following nine MCMC samplers.
+M--H, IIT, RN-IIT, MTM, and wTGS are the same as in Example~\ref{ex:vs1}.
+In particular, the parameter $m$ in RN-IIT and the number of tries in MTM are set to $100$, and for IIT, RN-IIT, and MTM, the balancing function is $h(r) = \sqrt{r}$.
 For the two MH-IIT methods, we fix $\rho = 0.0025$.
-For MH-IIT-1, we use the conservative balancing function $h(r) = \min\{1, r\}$, and for MH-IIT-2, we use the balancing function $h$ defined in~\eqref{eq:def.hc} with $c = 8$.
+For MH-IIT-1, we use the conservative balancing function $h(r) = \min\{1, r\}$, and for MH-IIT-2, we use the balancing function $h$ defined in \eqref{eq:def.hc.supp} with $c = 8$.
 For HBS, we utilize the code provided in \citet{zanella2019scalable}, which considers a Hamming ball with radius 1 centered at the current model in each iteration.
-For LIT-MH, we use the parameter setting of the LIT-MH-2 algorithm presented in~\citet{zhou2021dimension}.
+For LIT-MH, we use the parameter setting of the LIT-MH-2 algorithm presented in \citet{zhou2021dimension}.